-A friend of mine somewhat recently made Beef Wellington using a recipe from Serious Eats.
+A friend of mine makes Beef Wellington using a recipe from Serious Eats.
 He tweaked it a bit, but reported that it was one of the best things he ever made.
 He then told me that he got a really nice cut of beef tenderloin.
 When I asked how much the tenderloin cost and he told me, I asked again because I couldn’t believe how expensive it was!
-I’m sure the recipe tastes amazing and that Beef Wellington very well may be worth it, but the price tag definitely makes you think twice about having it as an everyday meal.
+I’m sure the recipe tastes amazing and that beef tenderloin is worth it, but the price tag definitely makes you think twice about having it as an everyday meal.

-Keeping in mind that my friend testified that a Beef Wellington was easy to make and the price tag of his endeavor, I decided to try something a little different.
+Keeping in mind that my friend’s testimony that a Beef Wellington was easy to make and the price tag of his endeavor, I decided to try something a little different.
 I thought that I could probably make a Wellington using a pork tenderloin instead of a beef tenderloin and that would accomplish two things.
-First, I could get in some Wellington practice and second, I could get in that practice without ruining a very expensive piece of meat!
+First, I could get in some Wellington practice and, second, I could get in that practice without ruining a very expensive piece of meat!